dalbabur/Asymmetirc-Paricles-NN/README.md

 Maybe link to Annie's paper?

  #### Neural Networks
-Link to Neural Network in a Nutshell presentation by Diego
+Link to Neural Network in a Nutshell presentation by Diego Link to final presentation by Diego
-Philosophy behind synthetic data for training

-What does the data look like
 Some links about neural networks

   #### About GitHub:
-what
-Make sure you familiarize yourself with the git workflow.
+GitHub is a tool for development and version control.
+It makes storing and sharing the code very easy, and facilitates collaboration.
+Make sure you familiarize yourself with the [git workflow](https://guides.github.com/introduction/flow/).

   #### About this repo:
-structure of repo
+Every major function of the code already has its own branch.
+New features or fixes should be implemented on the specific branch, discussed, and the merged with the master.
+Then all branches can be updated from master.

 [Back to top](#table-of-contents)